Timo614/timo614.github.io/docs/_posts/2024-05-09-esphome-adafruit-funhouse.md

     size: 12
 ```

 I configured several font sizes for use with the screen.
+For the font type I used [Roboto](https://fonts.google.com/specimen/Roboto).
+Roboto is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Most of the other configuration is fairly straightforward but highlighting a few of them for the purposes of this post.